Swachh Harrow, Clean Harrow - 25th & 26th July 2015

 Once you have come in contact with Maharaj you have then achieved everything.
 Whatever you wish for, you attain.
 Maharaj is therefore our "Wishing Stone"

 Shibir will teach you how to remember and keep in contact with Maharaj.
 There will be fun workshops dealing with how we can overcome various things that stop us from getting to the wishing stone.
 It has also proved to be a great platform to meet new people and make new friends.
 The experience will uplift you and take your soul closer to our beloved Ghansham Maharaj.

-Click on the poster for details.
+Click on the poster for more details.

-Chaturmaas: July - November 2014
+Chaturmaas: July - November 2015

-Chaturmaas starts on Ashadh Sud Ekadashi (9th July 2014).
+Chaturmaas starts on Ashadh Sud Ekadashi (27th July 2015).
 It is the 11th day of the bright half in the month of Ashadh and this day is known as "Padma Ekadashi" or "Devshyani Ekadashi" (commonly referred to as the Neem Ekadashi).
 Chaturmaas begins on this day and ends on Prabhodhini Ekadashi in the month of Kartik.
 "Chatur" meaning four and "Maas" means months, thus it is a period of four auspicious (blessed) months.

 According to the Purans, from this day onwards Lord Vishnu takes rest in Kshir Sagar (ocean of milk) instead of Vaikunt.
 It is said that when a devotee observes severe austerities and penance related to God during these months, they will become free from all sins and achieve indescribable merits...